 Great advice.
 Cheers, dude, we appreciate you chatting with us.

 I’ve loved the questions.
 I came across you guys from your Present feature and dove into your stuff.
 Really cool vibe and aesthetic that doesn’t feel either overdone or basic.
-The design of your Jaws Tee is super rad.
-And I might have to snag myself a hoodie.

 Thanks, Matt.
 What’s next for Crossing i's Dotting t's?